 On a week of rain like this, she’d be stir crazy in the nest so that the moment the clouds lifted, she’d say, “Get of this nest.
 Get out of this nest.
 Get out of this nest!”

 Or maybe she has a teenage son like mine who wants to lie around all day and she’s saying, “Go get some worms.
 Go get some worms.
 Go get some worms!”

 It could be her “nest blessing day” and then she’d call: “Pick up your stuff.
 Pick up your stuff.
 Pick up your stuff!”

 Whatever she’s repeating, it’s annoying and it gets me out of bed.
 Who wants to lie around listening to that call over and over again?

 And then I get to thinking, why do some birds have annoying, repetitive calls and others–like the thrush–share deep, soulful sounds that stir me inside?

 And right way, I know they’re just like us; and I know that I want to be a thrush, not a “Pick up your stuff.
 Pick up your stuff.
-Pick up your stuff.” mom.
-That bird sits right out my window on a nearby tree, but the sound of the thrush comes from the dark woods.
+Pick up your stuff,” mom.
+That bird sits right out my window on a nearby tree, but the sound of the thrush comes from deep in the dark wood.